 More people are turning to alternative and natural remedies.
-These have been widely studied and have proven to have a positive effect on reducing anxiety and stress.
+These have been widely studied and have proven to positively affect reducing anxiety and stress.

 But What are Anxiety and Stress?

 Generalised anxiety refers to uncontrollable and excessive worries about everyday events/activities.
-Twice as many men than women are affected and between 5-9% of the population has been affected.
-For those with this condition elements daily life such as completing tasks or going to work can be overwhelming.
+Twice as many men as women are affected and between 5-9% of the population has been affected.
+For those with this condition elements of daily life such as completing tasks or going to work can be overwhelming.